evilcyber.com

 Good Science

-Good scientific research is objective and usually conducted by people who devoted years of their life to learn the ropes and intricacies of their field.
-That is why in the end we award the best of them with the prestigious title “Doctor”, look up to them as authoritative figures, and hold the sentinels that guard the quality of science and its champions – our universities – in high regard.
+That is why in the end we award the best of them with the prestigious title “Doctor,” look up to them as authority figures, and hold the sentinels that guard the quality of science and its champions – our universities – in high regard.

-Usually this works very well for us – the assumption that a professional gives us qualified advice takes a huge chunk of decision-making off of our shoulders, no matter if that is the plumber who fixes our kitchen pipe, the doctor who prescribes us a medicine against our illness or the scientist whose research leads to a discovery that betters our lives in general.
+Usually this works very well for us.
+The assumption that a professional gives us qualified advice takes a huge chunk of decision-making off of our shoulders, no matter if that is the plumber who fixes our kitchen pipe, the doctor who prescribes us a medicine against our illness or the scientist whose research leads to a discovery that betters our lives in general.

 But this blind reliance on authority can be turned against us, if an individual exploits it.
 Consider the following video:

 At 0:06 the video identifies the speaker as “Dr. Magda Havas, Professor, Trent University”, giving us three strong indicators that turn off our safeguards against unconditionally accepting someone’s opinion: she has a Ph.
 D., she is a professor and she works at a university.
-For most people that is enough to accept her credibility, especially when she talks about a subject we instinctively fear and concerns something highly abstract: radiation.
+For most people that is enough to accept her credibility, especially when she talks about radiation, a subject we instinctively fear and concerns something highly abstract.

 A Botanist Far Away From Home